Grand Prize

 There are two types of traffic in Discord:

-1. Text chat, API, image uploads: All of this works over the TCP protocol.
+1. Text chat, API, image loading: All of this works via the TCP protocol.

-2. VOICE CHAT and streaming: All of this works over the UDP protocol.
+2. VOICE CHAT and streaming: All of this works via the UDP protocol.

-If you choose an HTTP proxy, you will be able to write in the chat.
-But as soon as you try to enter a voice channel, you will get an endless “RTC Connecting” or “No Route” error.
-HTTP proxies simply cannot work with UDP traffic.
-(Although these errors can occur for other reasons, an incorrect proxy is the most common one).
+If you choose an HTTP proxy, you will be able to type in chat.
+But as soon as you try to enter a voice channel, you will get a perpetual "RTC Connecting" or "No Route" error.
+HTTP proxies simply cannot handle UDP traffic.
+(While these errors can occur for other reasons, an incorrect proxy protocol is the most common one).

-Golden rule: For Discord, you need a SOCKS5 proxy, and you must check with your provider in advance that it supports UDP (not all SOCKS5 implementations do this by default).
+Golden Rule: For Discord, you need a SOCKS5 proxy, and you must verify with the provider in advance that it supports UDP (not all SOCKS5 implementations do this by default).

 • VPN (Virtual Private Network): Easy to set up.
 Encrypts all traffic from your device.

-• Cons: Affects all applications, including games, which can worsen your ping in the game while you are on Discord.
+• Cons: Affects all applications, including games, which can worsen your in-game ping while you are on Discord.

 • Proxy (via Proxy Client): More flexible.
 Allows you to configure the proxy only for Discord.exe.

-• Pros: Your game runs directly with low ping, and Discord runs through a proxy.
+• Pros: Your game runs directly with low ping, while Discord runs through the proxy.
 Ideal for gamers.

 🛠️ Part 5.
-How to set up a proxy for Discord
+How to Configure a Proxy for Discord

-Since there are no settings in Discord itself, we will use one of two proven methods.
+Since there are no settings within Discord itself, we will use one of two proven methods.

-This is the most powerful and flexible method.
+This is the most powerful and flexible way.

 • Why is this the best method?
 You can configure it so that only Discord.exe runs through the proxy, while your game and browser run directly.